High-level radioactive waste

 Robust, heat-resistant and water-tight liners are installed in the pools to prevent water from leaking through possible defects in the concrete.

-The pools are inspected regularly, under the supervision of Canadian Nuclear Safety Commission (CNSC) specialists.
+The pools are inspected regularly, under the supervision of CNSC specialists.

 Since the March 2011 accident in Fukushima, Japan, all nuclear power plant operators in Canada have acquired additional transportable equipment (such as portable generators and pumps) to ensure pools can be filled with water, regardless of an accident's severity.